 Book Synopsis

-I Cannot Submit to Injustices is the first collection of works by Black Puerto Rican revolutionary Martin Sostre.
+I Cannot Submit to Injustices is a collection of works by Black Puerto Rican revolutionary Martin Sostre.
 As a founding figure of both the prison abolition movement and contemporary Black anarchism, Sostre's eminence as a political thinker and tireless activist continues to gain wider recognition.

 A foreword by Lorenzo Kom'boa Ervin (Anarchism and the Black Revolution), who was introduced to anarchism by Sostre while they were imprisoned together, in conversation with William C. Anderson (Nation on No Map), reflects on Martin Sostre's teachings on Black revolutionary organizing and on his enduring legacy in the Black radical tradition.